radixs/teacher/project_init.md

-Analyze the following instructions on making an application and WITHOUT MAKING ANY CHANGES YET tell me if it is enough and it is clear what needs to be done and you have everything you need to orchestrate creation of the app.

 Goal:
 Application where through a GUI I will be able to via chat talk to a model that will have RAG access to ElasticSearch database to store details about what I already know, how well I understand it, what I do not know, what I still need to learn about a given topic.